render-examples/webhook-discord-bot/README.md

 This example triggers a GitHub Action workflow when a deploy ended webhook is received for a specific service.

+# Prerequisites
+If you haven't already, [sign up for a Render account](https://dashboard.render.com/register).
+Creating webhooks on Render requires a Professional plan or higher.
+You can [view and upgrade your plan](https://dashboard.render.com/billing/update-plan) in the Render Dashboard.

 ## Deploy to Render

 1. Use the button below to deploy to Render </br>